Woodward Addresses Criticism That He Should've Detailed Trump Interviews Earlier

 "He had the information.
 He knew how dangerous it was.
 And while the deadly disease ripped through our nation, he failed to do his job on purpose," he said during a campaign stop in Michigan on Thursday.

-For the book, Woodward conducted 17 on-the-record interviews with Trump, spanning from December to late July, on the economy, race relations and the foreign policy.
+For the book, Woodward conducted 17 on-the-record interviews with Trump.
+They span from December to late July on the economy, race relations and foreign policy.

 Woodward told NPR's Kelly that war between the United States and North Korea got far closer than many realized in 2017.